osohq/oso/docs/changelogs/vNEXT.rst

   SQLAlchemy adapter.
 Previously these operations would result in an error.
 - The SQLAlchemy list filtering adapter now supports all comparisons.
 Previously comparisons other than ``==`` or ``=`` would cause an error.
+- The Django list filtering adapter now fully supports use of the ``not`` operator in policies.
 - Fixed bug where checking if a character is in a string would fail incorrectly.